alex-desaram/alex-desaram.github.io/paper.md

 In a world obsessed with output, I encourage you to **loaf**.
 To reflect.
 To rebel.
-To bring balance to your life-- and invite others to do the same.
+To bring balance to your life— and invite others to do the same.

-Societal impact starts in your immediate circles-- and ripples outward until even governments and corporations begin to shift.
+Societal impact starts in your immediate circles— and ripples outward until even governments and corporations begin to shift.

 These problems feel huge.